becarpenter/otp-casa/draft-carpenter-anima-otp-casa.md

 When an Installer authorizes a new device to connect, the following steps occur:

 1. The Installer's software picks a token from the APADL.

 2. This token is installed in the pledge and marked as "claimed" in the APADL.

 3. The pledge then executes code to create and save a key pair and an X.509v3 certificate in IDevID format.
 It contains contains the token ("serial-number" in BRSKI terms) and the pledge's new public key, and is self-signed.
 It is referred to as an ODevID (One-time Device ID) but is in effect an LDevID.

 These steps SHOULD be embedded in code stored on the Installer's secure memory device, such that the token is never viewed by a human.

 The pledge then starts the normal BRSKI process per {{RFC8995}}, using the ODevID in place of an IDevID.
+However, because the ODevID is self-signed and thus has no CA issuer, the RFC8995 voucher request is augmented by adding a `pledge-self-cert` binary element which carries the ODevID certificate.
+This is used by the registrar to verify the signed voucher request, and the registrar __SHOULD__ retain this certificate (which includes the token, i.e. serial number).

+TBD: update the YANG in RFC8995 accordingly.

 # Authorization